sebaxakerhtc/sd-webui-demofusion/README.md

 10.04.2024
 - added custom resolutions
 - rebuild UI
 - removed lowvram (Doesn't work with custom resolutions.
-Only square images works) maybe... some day I will try to solve it.
+Only square images works)<br />
+	maybe... some day I will try to solve it.
 But not now.
 - SD1.5 support is on it's way.
 All works fine - hard testings.
 Wait for it!
 - maybe something else...